---

 # FAQ

 **Bullet points increase token density by removing connective prose and forcing each item to carry its own semantic weight.** When a retrieval-augmented generation (RAG) system chunks content for extraction, a bulleted list creates clean, discrete units that map directly to sub-queries.
-Paragraphs increase processing overhead and citation error rates because models must identify sentence boundaries and infer which specific sentence answers a question.
+This structure reduces processing overhead and citation error rates compared to paragraphs, which require models to identify sentence boundaries and infer relevance.

-**Markdown tables significantly improve citation rates by achieving approximately 50% comprehension accuracy in GPT-4 models.** Empirical research testing GPT-4 across 11 data formats found tables outperformed CSV (44.3%) and natural language prose (49.6%).
-According to [LLM Refs](https://llmrefs.com/generative-engine-optimization), pages structured with clear lists and statistics show 30% to 40% higher visibility in AI-generated responses across 10,000 queries.
-Tables also utilize descriptive column headers that serve as semantic labels for relational data.
+**Markdown tables significantly improve AI comprehension and citation rates compared to other data formats.** A study testing GPT-4 across 11 formats found markdown tables achieved 50% comprehension accuracy, outperforming CSV (44.3%) and natural language prose (49.6%).
+Research by [LLM Refs](https://llmrefs.com/generative-engine-optimization) indicates that pages structured with clear lists and statistics show 30% to 40% higher visibility in AI-generated responses.
+Tables also utilize descriptive column headers as semantic labels to help AI engines understand relational data.

-**Implementing proper schema markup provides a 30% to 40% boost to AI visibility beyond content structure alone.** According to [Dataslayer](https://www.dataslayer.ai/blog/generative-engine-optimization-the-ai-search-guide), schema provides AI crawlers with deterministic, machine-readable metadata that replaces the need for inference.
-High-impact implementations for citation purposes include FAQPage, HowTo, and Organization schema, which allow models to read direct declarations rather than interpreting HTML context.
+**Implementing proper schema markup provides a 30% to 40% boost to AI visibility beyond standard content structuring.** According to [Dataslayer](https://www.dataslayer.ai/blog/generative-engine-optimization-the-ai-search-guide), schema provides AI crawlers with deterministic, machine-readable metadata that replaces the need for context-based inference.
+High-impact implementations for citation purposes include FAQPage, HowTo, and Organization schema.

-**Restructuring content for AI citation does not hurt existing Google rankings because the changes align with Google’s Helpful Content guidelines.** Structural improvements such as clearer heading hierarchies, shorter paragraphs, tables, and direct answers are favored by both AI engines and traditional search algorithms.
-BrightEdge research indicates a 60% overlap between Perplexity citations and Google’s top 10 results.
-These formatting changes preserve existing ranking signals by leaving meta tags, URL structures, and backlink profiles unchanged.
+**Restructuring content for AI citation does not hurt existing Google rankings and often aligns with Google's Helpful Content guidelines.** BrightEdge research identifies a 60% overlap between Perplexity citations and Google’s top 10 results, confirming that AI-preferred formatting correlates with search engine success.
+These structural changes preserve existing ranking signals because they do not require altering meta tags, URL structures, or backlink profiles.

 # Sources